Archaeoindris: Anatomy and physiology

 Most bones of the postcranial skeleton, including the bones of the hands, feet, vertebral column, ribs, radius (lower arm bone), tibia, and fibula, have not been found for Archaeoindris.
-As with many cranial features, the postcranial bones that have been discovered are similar to that of Palaeopropithecus, but significantly larger and more robust.
+As with many cranial features, the postcranial bones that have been discovered are similar to those of Palaeopropithecus, but significantly larger and more robust.
 The head of the femur was large and lacked a fovea capitis femoris (a small depression in the head of the femur).
 The femur was short and extremely robust, had a very high collodiaphyseal angle (the angle of the neck and shaft of the bone), and the greater trochanter was small.

 In the adult, the humerus was significantly longer than the femur, while in the immature specimen, both the humerus and ulna were much longer than the femur, making the arms considerably longer than the legs, as also seen in Palaeopropithecus.
-The relative length of the arms to the legs was shorter in Archaeoindris, so although its intermembral index was over 100, it was lower than that of Palaeopropithecus.
+Yet, the relative length of arms to legs was shorter in Archaeoindris, so although its intermembral index was over 100, it was lower than that of Palaeopropithecus.

 Behavior

 Archaeoindris is thought to have been a leaf-eater (folivorous), a view supported by wear patterns on its teeth.
 Its fused mandibular symphyses and the likelihood of accelerated dental development suggest that it began processing fibrous foods in the mouth with thorough chewing.
 Its diet may also have included some fruits and seeds.
 Like most of the other giant lemurs, Archaeoindris is thought to have been diurnal because of its relatively small orbits, which are comparable to those of gorillas.

 Both Standing and Lamberton assumed Archaeoindris to be a slow-moving tree-dweller like Megaladapis, primarily due to the misattributed bones.
-Lamberton also speculated that it would have resembled a ground sloth—a view later supported by Jungers in 1980 after several misattributions had been corrected and having considered its gorilla-like size.
+Lamberton also speculated that it would have resembled a ground sloth, a view later supported by Jungers in 1980 after several misattributions had been corrected and having considered its gorilla-like size.
 Jungers went on to propose that it would have spent most of its time on the ground (terrestrial).

-However, the functional morphology of its hip joint indicates a degree of mobility typically seen in more arboreal animals.
+The functional morphology of its hip joint indicates a degree of mobility typically seen in more arboreal animals.
 Other traits shared with Palaeopropithecus, particularly seen in the femur, suggest that Archaeoindris spent considerable time in the trees for feeding and possibly nesting, although it also would have visited the ground to feed and travel.
-It is described as a deliberate, scansorial (climbing) browser, and it is unknown whether it was like Palaeopropithecus in performing hang-feeding since hand and foot bones are missing.
+It is described as a deliberate, scansorial (climbing) browser, and whether it was like Palaeopropithecus in performing hang-feeding is unknown, since hand and foot bones are missing.
 Given its bulky size, this would be unexpected.